Dissertation While Working: Manage Time & Stay Sane Dissertation While Working: Manage Time & Stay Sane

 This's underrated.
 If you're an experienced project manager writing a dissertation on project management, you've insider knowledge.
 If you're a nurse writing a dissertation on healthcare delivery, you understand the system.
 If you're a teacher writing a dissertation on education policy, you know how schools actually work.

 This's an advantage.
 Use it.
-Your professional experience lets you read more efficiently (you skip literature that you already understand through practice), design better research questions (you know what practitioners actually need to know), and recruit participants more easily (you've professional networks).
+Your professional experience lets you read more efficiently (you skip literature that you already understand through practise), design better research questions (you know what practitioners actually need to know), and recruit participants more easily (you've professional networks).

 Don't ignore your professional knowledge.
 Lean into it.
 The dissertation question that draws on your expertise is more efficient and more interesting than a question entirely new to you.